Tambekar Wada – Wall Murals

 Entry is free.
 Photography is not allowed unless you take permission from the ASI office.
 A must-see for art enthusiasts.

-Recommend you to read following Places to visit in Gujarat.
+Recommend you to read the following Places to visit in Gujarat.